Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

         self.datacollector.collect(self)
 ```

-We can now set up the interface parameters we want to be able to control in the visualization.
+We can now set up the interface for parameters we want to control in the visualization:

 ```python
 model_params = {